-- advise the student in the preparation and presentation of sharing of information
+- advise you in the preparation and presentation of sharing of information

-- advise the student in the preparation of any appeals or sanction reviews
+- advise you in the preparation of any appeals or sanction reviews

-Students are expected to ask and respond to questions on their own.
-The advisor may advise the student, but may not make a presentation or represent the student.
-The advisor may consult with their advisee, but may not speak on behalf of the advisee.
+During any conduct proceedings, you are expected to ask and respond to questions on your own.
+Your advisor may advise you, but may not make a presentation or represent you.
+Your advisor may consult with you, but may not speak on your behalf.
 Delays in the conduct process will not normally be allowed due to scheduling conflicts with advisors.

-If the respondent is charged with a criminal offense by the courts, he/she may have an attorney act as the advisor.
-The attorney is limited to advising the student about answering questions that may be self-incriminating.
+If you are charged with a criminal offense by the courts, you may have an attorney act as the advisor.
+Your attorney is limited to advising you about answering questions that may be self-incriminating.

 Students may ask any one person to accompany them to a conduct conversation as an advisor.
-An attorney representing a student is welcome to serve as advisors in the conduct process, but only with the student's permission.
-An attorney can accompany the student in any conduct proceeding, advise the student in the preparation and presentation of sharing information, and advise the student in the preparation of any appeals.
-As with all advisors, attorneys may not speak on their behalf, disrupt proceedings and can be asked to leave at the discretion of the case manager.
+An attorney representing a student is welcome to serve as an advisor in the conduct process, but only with the student's permission.
+An attorney can accompany the student in any conduct proceeding, advise them in the preparation and presentation of sharing information, and advise them in the preparation of any appeals.
+However, as with all advisors, attorneys may not speak on their behalf, disrupt proceedings and can be asked to leave at the discretion of the case manager.

 The Student Code of Conduct at Penn State

 Students at Penn State are expected to abide by the rules and standards set forth in the Student Code of Conduct.
 Per Penn State’s Off-campus Conduct Policy, they are responsible for abiding by the Code in any locale, both on and off-campus.
 When a possible violation occurs, the student is referred to the Office of Student Conduct.

 How the student conduct process works